JainSneha6/LexiEaseAI/README.md

 ### **6. Chat with Document**

-- Creating a RAG based recipe for asking queries related to uploaded documents using **Informatica's Application Integration**
+- A RAG based recipe for asking queries related to uploaded documents using **Informatica's Application Integration**
 - Creating a **VectorMatchEntry Process Object** for matching the vector entries.
-- Creating an **App Connection** to Gemini & another **App Connection** to the Pinecone DB.
+- Creating a **App Connection** to Gemini & another to the Pinecone DB.
 - Creating the base process **Query LLM with Context Using Embeddings Model** that
-    - First sets the LLM models
-    - Then calls the **Generate Embeddings Model** subprocess
+    - First sets the LLM models and calls the **Generate Embeddings Model** subprocess
     - Then sets the context & query for the LLM model and calls the **Query LLM Gemini** subprocess
     - Finally outputs the response taking into consideration the required context.
 - Creating the **Query LLM Gemini** process that